randsleadershipslack/documents-and-resources/deleting-content.md

 * How likely it is to trigger negative reactions in others

 Additional consequences beyond the removal of content are up to the acting Administrator, per the same incident process found in the [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md)

+# Direct Messages ("Private Messages")

+Direct messages between one or more members are private.
+Administators have no access to these messages and have ability to delete them, but the above rules apply to this content.
+Violations should be addressed with Administators via the [Incident Process](https://github.com/randsleadershipslack/documents-and-resources/blob/master/incident-process.md).

 ## Administrators